authzed/spicedb/CONTRIBUTING.md

 Run `mage` or `mage -l` for a full list of test suites.

+#### Using t.Parallel

+`t.Parallel` is often recommended as a way of speeding up test execution.
+Our experience in this repo is that because of the number of test packages and the fact that `go test` already parallelizes over test packages, `t.Parallel` mostly increases peak memory usage without meaningfully speeding up test execution.
+If you're going to use `t.Parallel`, ensure that it actually speeds up the test in question.

 ### Linting

 SpiceDB uses several linters to maintain code and docs quality.